How to create Microsoft Outlook shortcuts for email and tasks

-Here’s a quick guide on how to create your own Outlook shortcuts (not Outlook keyboard shortcuts) on the desktop or Quick Launch bar so that you can easily create new email message, add new notes, add new contacts, or create new appointments without having to open the Outlook window at all!
-I find these shortcuts better than the Outlook keyboard shortcuts because those still require you to be INSIDE Outlook (to have Outlook as the current active window).
+Here’s a quick guide on how to create your own Outlook shortcuts (not Outlook keyboard shortcuts) on the desktop or Quick Launch bar so that you can easily create a new email message, add new notes, add new contacts, or create new appointments without having to open the Outlook window at all!
+I find these shortcuts better than the Outlook keyboard shortcuts because those still require you to have Outlook open and active.

 However, it would be really useful sometimes if I didn’t have to constantly open Outlook every time I want to write a new email, let’s say.
-It would be so much easier to simply click on icon on my desktop or even better, on my Quick Launch bar to create a new mail.
-You can do this by changing running Outlook with a set of different command line switches.
+It would be so much easier to simply click on an icon on the desktop or on the Quick Launch bar to create a new mail.
+You can do this by changing how Outlook runs with a set of command line switches.

-Here’s how you go about doing this: first you should already have a shortcut icon on your desktop or in your Quick Launch bar for Outlook as shown below:
+Here’s how you go about doing this: first you should already have a shortcut icon on your desktop or in your Quick Launch bar for Outlook as shown below.
+If not, just go to the Start Menu, All Programs and drag the Outlook icon onto the desktop.

 Go ahead and right-click on the icon and choose Send To and then choose Desktop.
 You can also simply right-click and drag it to the desktop and choose Copy if you like.